dotnet/iot/src/devices/Buzzer/README.md

 ## Binding Notes

-The  `Buzzer`  class can use either software either hardware PWM.
+The  `Buzzer`  class can use either software or hardware PWM.
 This is done fully transparently by the initialization.

 If you want to use the software PWM, you have to specify the GPIO pin you want to use as the first parameter in the constructor.
 Use the value -1 for the second one.
 This will force usage of the software PWM as it is not a valid value for hardware PWM.

 To use the hardware PWM, make sure you reference correctly the chip and channel you want to use.
 The  `Buzzer`  class will always try first to open a hardware PWM then a software PWM.

+Also you could explicitly pass PWM controller as third parameter of an appropriate constructor.

 Here's an example how you could use `Buzzer`.
 ```csharp